-I am Professor of Environment and Sustainability and George Willis Pack Professor in the School for Environment and Sustainability at the University of Michigan.
-I am a faculty member in the environmental justice specialization.
+I am the George Willis Pack Professor of Environment and Sustainability and Affiliate Professor of Native American Studies and Philosophy at the University of Michigan, teaching in the SEAS environmental justice specialization.

 I am Potawatomi and an enrolled member of the Citizen Potawatomi Nation.
 My research addresses environmental justice, focusing on moral and political issues concerning climate policy and Indigenous peoples, the ethics of cooperative relationships between Indigenous peoples and science organizations, and problems of Indigenous justice in public and academic discussions of food sovereignty, environmental justice, and the anthropocene.